NurudeenArnold/syntaxSquad/README.md

 # syntaxSquadNexBankBankingApp
-this is an improved banking app created by the syntaxSquad. <br>
+This is an improved banking app created by the syntaxSquad. <br>
 ### We are:
 Alex Almacin<br>
 Ammaarah Fakier <br>